 - Mix the milk and melted butter in a bowl or measuring glass.
 This creates a nice heavy cream substitute.
 On medium heat, pour in the milk to the tomato beef mixture.
 Stir to combine.
 Taste the mixture and adjust seasonings as needed.
 Let the mixture cook for about 10 minutes.

-- Add in the cooked pasta and chopped swiss chard (or other greens).
+- Add in the cooked pasta and chopped Swiss chard (or other greens).
 Stir until the greens melt and the pasta is covered in sauce.
 Stir in the parmesan cheese last.

 Carol Corley says